 Freddie Mac is a government-sponsored enterprise chartered by the United States Congress to provide a continuous flow of funds for residential mortgages in the U.S. We achieve our public purpose by purchasing, securitizing, and investing in home mortgages in the U.S., in effect acting as a conduit between the U.S. residential mortgage market and the investment community.
 We may receive personal information about you in the ordinary course of carrying out our business.
 We are committed to protecting the privacy of this information.

-None of our websites are directed to individuals under the age of 13.
+We do not have actual knowledge about selling or sharing personal information of consumers under the age of 18.
+Additionally, none of our websites are directed to individuals under the age of 13.
 We do not knowingly collect any information from children under the age of 13.
 If we become aware that information is or has been submitted by or collected from a child under the age of 13, we will delete that information.

 By your use of this website, you agree to the terms and conditions set forth in this Policy.

 Personally Identifiable Information We Receive and Maintain in the Ordinary Course of Our Business